It's Your Choice 2018

 No. Your health insurance premium includes both medical and prescription drug coverage.
 If you choose to enroll in a different Medicare Part D plan, you will be dropped from the Navitus MedicareRx (PDP) plan and you will have to pay an additional premium to the other plan you enroll in.
 However, you will still have secondary coverage with the supplemental wrap benefits under the WPE group health insurance program.
 There is no partial refund of the WPE group health insurance premium if you choose to enroll in a different PDP.
 Navitus will coordinate coverage with Medicare and pay secondary claims after Medicare processes your prescription claims from the other Medicare Part D plan, minus the applicable copayments and coinsurance that are your responsibility.
 If you enroll in another Medicare Part D plan and you intend to stay in that program, notify ETF immediately.
 If ETF enrolls you in Navitus MedicareRx, you will be automatically disenrolled from your other plan by CMS.

-Each employer has the option to offer the Uniform Dental Benefit to employees and annuitants.
+Each employer has the option to offer the Uniform Dental Benefit to employees and retirees.
 Please contact your employer to see if you have the Uniform Dental Benefit available to you.

 If you are currently enrolled in Uniform Dental Benefits, and you do not waive these benefits during It's Your Choice open enrollment, you will automatically continue to be enrolled for the next year.

-Visit It's Your Choice at etf.wi.gov and click on the enrollment tab.
-You can also submit a paper application which you can download online, or request from your payroll or benefits office..
+Cick on the enrollment tab above.
+You can also submit a paper application which you can download online, or request one from your payroll or benefits office.

-For specific benefit details, you may visit Delta Dental's website at www.deltadentalwi.com/state-of-wi or call Delta Dental directly at 1-844-337-8383.
+For specific benefit details, view the Uniform Dental Benefit Certificate of Coverage.
+You may visit Delta Dental's website at www.deltadentalwi.com/state-of-wi or call Delta Dental directly at 1-844-337-8383.